 Liz has a personal chair in Global Health and Development.
 She is Director of the Global Health Academy and Assistant Principal of Global Health at the University of Edinburgh.
 Liz was the Health Advisor for the Scottish Government Malawi Cooperation Agreement.
 She has led several research programmes with the Malawian Health Service, she directs the UK’s Zambia UK Health Workforce Alliance, and leads health partnerships in Uganda, Ethiopia and Rwanda.

-Dr Sikhululekile (Skhue) Ncube is an Environmental Scientist with 14 years of practice and research experience in various interdisciplinary projects in Africa, Asia and Europe.
+Dr Sikhululekile (Skhue) Ncube is an Environmental Scientist with over 10 years of practice and research experience in various interdisciplinary projects in Africa, Asia and Europe.
 She is currently working as a Research Fellow on a public health project focussing on reducing road traffic collisions and improving adolescent road safety in Malawi.
 Her areas of expertise include ecosystem services and natural capital assessments, climate change adaptation, water resources management, stakeholder engagement and geospatial analysis.
 She is also experienced in project management, planning and organizing fieldwork, data collection and analysis using various methods.
 Prior to her PhD, Skhue worked in the NGO sector in Southern Africa where she implemented humanitarian and development projects and facilitated capacity building and training workshops to various development sector stakeholders.

 Roselyn Dzanja is an experienced community engagement practitioner with a strong background in academia – 5 years teaching undergraduate level at the University of Malawi.
 She defended a Master’s Degree in Theatre and Media in Communication for Development and holds a Bachelor of Arts Humanities degree (Drama).
 Roselyn’s work is characterised by working with young people and vulnerable groups using art-based techniques for advocacy, empowerment and creating local solutions to existing health and social-economic problems.